How to use Gmail with your own domain name

 - It SAVES SPACE on your web hosting account.

 For a long-term solution, we recommend signing up for G Suite, or if you’re a nonprofit, Google for Nonprofits.
 It’s made to handle enterprise-level IT needs, like maintaining archives and collaborating between employees.
-I can give you a discount code for 20% off your first year!
-Just leave a comment below and I’ll send it to you.
 Sign up a 14 day free trial here.
-Nonprofits, your version is free for life.

 Know that if you want to switch later, it will be a pain in the butt to transfer all your emails to Google for Nonprofits or G Suite.
 But if you just need a fix for the time being, here’s a quick workaround to use gmail with your own, custom domain.